jainam-panchal/PPS_question_bank/README.md

 <a href = "https://github.com/jainam-panchal/PPS_question_bank/blob/main/83.c">83.
 Write a ‘C’ program using files that copies the contents of one file to another.</a>

 <a href = "https://github.com/jainam-panchal/PPS_question_bank/blob/main/90.c">90.
 WAP to draw a line using C graphics.</a>

+<a href = "https://github.com/jainam-panchal/PPS_question_bank/blob/main/92.c">92.
+WAP to draw a point on screen.</a>